 Notes

-- if the dough feels to stiff and to hard to pipe, add more milk to it.
-Add only about ½ Tbsp of milk at a time, before achieving the right consistency.
+- If the dough feels too stiff and too hard to pipe, add more milk to it.
+Add only about ½ tablespoon of milk at a time, before achieving the right consistency.

-- the more milk you add, the longer you should chill the dough for.
-30 minutes is a standard chilling time.
+- The more milk you add, the longer you should chill the dough for.
+30 minutes is a minimum.

 Nutrition